GeorgeeFlash/Re-enforcing-My-React-Project-1/README.md

 # Simple React Static Page

-It pretty much doesn't do anything but display a static page
+It pretty much doesn't do anything but display a static page on some fun fact about React

 Here is a screenshot of the page 👇🏾